 Many think this bodes well for online poker to make its way back into homes across America.
 It’s fair to say PokerStars is hoping that is the case.

-Staying involved in the U.S. market and partnering with local casinos like Seminole Hard Rock proves PokerStars is ready to be back on top once legislation makes it possible.
+Staying involved in the U.S. market and partnering with local casinos like Seminole Hard Rock, which could become a future partner for online poker in Florida, proves PokerStars is ready to be back on top once legislation makes it possible.